5 Galápagos Photography Tips: How to Capture Great Underwater Images

-“The dome is great in the Galapagos, because above the water are these beautiful landscapes around you, and below you have the wildlife,” Griggi says.
+“The dome is great in the Galápagos, because above the water are these beautiful landscapes around you, and below you have the wildlife,” Griggi says.
 “Also, the animals were quite drawn to their own reflections, which they could see in the dome, particularly the penguins – they were so funny.”

 For safety’s sake, stick to a location befitting your experience and ability as an ocean swimmer and snorkeller.
 Griggi wore a 3mm wetsuit, fins and a snorkeling weight belt so she could freedive to follow marine life below the surface.
-Without a wetsuit, your body temperature will drop when snorkeling for more than a few minutes, particularly from June to December, as the chilly Humboldt Current brings cold water to the islands.
+Without a wetsuit, your body temperature will drop when snorkeling for more than a few minutes, particularly from June to December, because the chilly Humboldt Current brings cold water to the islands.

 Taking photos of marine life under the seas around the Galapagos Islands is rewarding.
 With a little planning and a lot of luck, you may come home with a stunning image you shot yourself, a remarkable souvenir of an extraordinary place.